Medical Students Use Innovation to Tackle Rural Health Challenges

 Lewis is among twenty-nine UICOMP students accepted into a unique four-year elective track, Innovation in Rural Global Medicine (IRGmed) which teaches the principles of innovation, rural medical care, and how to identify health risks in a population.
 The third year of the program includes a two-week intensive innovation sprint in a rural community globally or within the U.S. The one-of-a-kind curriculum will help future physicians innovate and create lasting changes to improve access to health care and to create better approaches to treatment or disease prevention in rural communities.

-Of the eight third year students completing their sprint this year, two students will spend time at OSF Center for Health - Streator in north central Illinois.
+Of the eight third year students completing their sprint this year, two students will spend time at the OSF Center for Health in Streator in north central Illinois.
 The others, including Lewis, will be traveling to the African country of Uganda where the World Health Organization says life expectancy last year was 63.
 While that number is 78 for the U.S., Dr. Sarah de Ramirez, an associate professor of Emergency Medicine and IRGMed co-director at UICOMP says challenges facing rural communities globally are much like those in rural America.

 “So as we started looking at those problem statements that were surfacing from our global communities in rural areas, we realized they were so much in line here with the issues that we find that our rural communities are facing,” according to Dr. de Ramirez.

 Mental health treatment, prenatal care, and educating community health workers to support home caregivers are priorities in rural Uganda.
 Likewise, the Streator, IL students will tackle food insecurity, also a global priority.
 These similarities led the UICOMP-JUMP partnership to expand to include Mbarara University of Science and Technology (MUST), where there is also an existing partnership between its medical school and innovation center.
 The transnational teams have been planning together for nearly a year to co-create the innovation sprint curriculum.